Helping Kids With Dyslexia

 Let’s take a look at some of the most recommended classroom tools and learning apps that may be used to support dyslexic readers.

-- Note taking: Some dyslexic people have trouble jotting down quick notes.
+- Note taking: Some people with dyslexia have trouble jotting down quick notes.
 This makes it hard for a student to create a reminder while simultaneously listening to a teacher.
 Evernote makes it easy to capture ideas on the fly without breaking stride.
-Portable handheld scanning devices like Infoscan and Live Scribe Smart Pen also fulfill this role.
+Portable handheld scanning devices like InfoScan and the Livescribe smartpen also fulfill this role.

 - Typing tools: Talking Fingers teaches typing while also breaking down language into its phonetic components.
 Students get a practical skill—the ability to type—while absorbing a deeper appreciation for phonics, which can support fundamental reading skills.